domino54/galaxybot/helppage.md

 **%2queue** - I will inform you what are the 10 upcoming songs!
 **%2skip** - Skip currently played track, if it's been requested by you.
 **%2stop** - Abort the mission!
 This command completely stops music playback.
+**%2pause** - Take a break and pause the current track.
+Same command resumes playback.

 ManiaPlanet
 **%2channel <sm|tm>** - See what's currently being played on channels.